Business Insight

 … but harm or potential harm will be an important factor in determining whether the invasion was serious

 The Privacy Commissioner has expressed support for the statutory tort as a “different route” for individuals that does not rely on the complaints process (which requires significant resources from the OAIC).
-This gives the OAIC the opportunity to decide to leave certain matters to an individual bringing a serious invasion claim – selectively using its new powers in the bill to intervene in proceedings or assist the court as amicus curiae.
+This gives the OAIC the opportunity to decide to leave certain matters to an individual bringing a serious invasion claim – selectively using its new powers in the Privacy Act to intervene in proceedings or assist the court as amicus curiae.

 What it means for you